streamlit/docs/content/develop/tutorials/execution-flow/fragments/create-a-multiple-container-fragment.md

 # Create a fragment across multiple containers

 Streamlit lets you turn functions into [fragments](/develop/concepts/architecture/fragments), which can rerun independently from the full script.
-If your fragment is written to a single container, Streamlit will clear and redraw all the fragment elements with each fragment rerun.
-However, when you use a fragment to write elements to multiple containers, those elements will not be cleared during a fragment rerun.
+If your fragment doesn't write to outside containers, Streamlit will clear and redraw all the fragment elements with each fragment rerun.
+However, if your fragment _does_ write elements to outside containers, Streamlit will not clear those elements during a fragment rerun.
 Instead, those elements accumulate with each fragment rerun until the next full-script rerun.
 If you want a fragment to update multiple containers in your app, use [`st.empty()`](/develop/api-reference/layout/st.empty) containers to prevent accumulating elements.

+## Applied concepts

+- Use fragments to run two independent processes separately.
+- Distribute a fragment across multiple containers.

 ## Prerequisites

 **`streamlit>=1.33.0`**

-- This tutorial uses fragments, which was introduced in Streamlit version 1.33.0.
+- This tutorial uses fragments, which require Streamlit version 1.33.0 or later.
 - This tutorial assumes you have a clean working directory called `your-repository`.
 - You should have a basic understanding of fragments and `st.empty()`.

 ## Summary

 In this toy example, you'll build an app with six containers.
 Three containers will have orange cats.
 The other three containers will have black cats.
-You'll have three buttons in the sidebar: "Herd the black cats," "Herd the orange cats," and "Herd all the cats."
-Since herding cats is a slow process, you'll use fragments to help Streamlit run the associated processes efficiently.
+You'll have three buttons in the sidebar: "**Herd the black cats**," "**Herd the orange cats**," and "**Herd all the cats**."
+Since herding cats is slow, you'll use fragments to help Streamlit run the associated processes efficiently.
 You'll create two fragments, one for the black cats and one for the orange cats.
 Since the buttons will be in the sidebar and the fragments will update containers in the main body, you'll use a trick with `st.empty()` to ensure you don't end up with too many cats in your app (if it's even possible to have too many cats). 😻

 Here's a look at what you'll build: